-They are the medium-sized cockroach that measures about an inch in length.
+They are medium-sized cockroach that measures about an inch in length.

-These roaches have an infuriating and offensive smell which absolutely repels the people around them.
+These roaches have an infuriating and offensive smell which repels the people around them.

 These roaches are glossy-black or reddish-brown and are responsible for polluting your house by spreading various serious diseases.

-These cockroaches are tied closely to the cool, dark, and dank places of the house and can survive the extreme winter conditions in Ohio.
+These cockroaches are tied closely to the house’s cool, dark, and dank places and can survive the extreme winter conditions in Ohio.

-However, as the winter sets in, they shift their location from the leaf litters to the basements of the houses.
+However, as the winter sets in, they shift their location from the leaf litter to the basements of the houses.

-The American roaches are quite large than the other roaches as a typical size of an adult roach is around two inches, whereas the American roaches can grow as big as three inches.
+The American roaches are quite larger than the other roaches as an adult roach typically weighs around two inches, whereas the American roaches can grow as big as three inches.

-These cockroaches have a tan-colored outer body and are also known as the water bugs or the Palmetto-bugs.
+These cockroaches have tan-coloured outer bodies known as water bugs or Palmetto bugs.

-These roaches can survive both indoor and outdoor but they are mostly found in shaded places like gutters or under leaf litters outdoors.
+These roaches can survive indoors and outdoors but are mostly found in shaded places like gutters or under leaf litter outdoors.

-As they feed on these foods, they release the bacteria and other pathogens from their bodies on the food or space around, contaminating the whole space.
+As they feed on these foods, they release the bacteria and other pathogens from their bodies on the food or space around them, contaminating the whole space.